 Lassen Peak started to erupt 825,000 years ago.
 Four different American Indian groups used Lassen during the summer months.

-Next the Gold Rush brought settlers looking for gold.
-Then the Emigrant Trail passed through Lassen with more settlers looking for a new life on the West Coast.
+Then, the Gold Rush brought settlers looking for gold.
+Then, the Emigrant Trail passed through Lassen, with more settlers looking for a new life on the West Coast.

-Theodore Roosevelt created two separate national monuments in the area in 1907.
-In 1916 they were combined to form Lassen Volcanic National Park, the fifteenth national park in the National Park Service.
+In 1907, Theodore Roosevelt created two separate national monuments in the area.
+In 1916, they were combined to form Lassen Volcanic National Park, the fifteenth national park in the National Park Service.

 The People of Lassen

 Four American Indian groups lived in the Lassen area.
 The Atsugewi, Yana, Yani and Maidu people moved to the area during the warmer months for hunting and gathering.
-At the Loomis Museum, visitors will find artifacts, like the pine needles that were woven into baskets.
+At the Loomis Museum, visitors will find artifacts, like pine needles woven into baskets.

-Next William Nobles and Peter Lassen developed a pioneer trail through the Lassen area.
-Emigrants used the trail during the Gold Rush to get to California.
+Next, William Nobles and Peter Lassen developed a pioneer trail through the Lassen area.
+Emigrants used the trail during the Gold Rush to reach California.

-Benjamin Loomis documented the 1914-1915 eruption by photographing it.
-To see his work stop by the Loomis Museum.
+Benjamin Loomis photographed the 1914-1915 eruption.
+To see his work, stop by the Loomis Museum.

 Where’s Lassen Volcanic National Park